-Edits can be done either by the teacher saying “next scene” or this game can use tag edits.
+Edits can be done either by the teacher saying “next scene”, anyone in the cast saying “next scene”, or this game can use tag edits.
 In fact progressing from one to the other is a great way to introduce tag edits.
 A tag edit is when someone taps someone on the shoulder to replace their character (not play the same character) and start a whole new scene.

 - Try to spot patterns and character traits in the central character and play with them and escalate them.